Inbibo/adonisfx_docs/docs/terminology.md

 Skin or **AdnSkin** is an AdonisFX solver for skin and fascia simulation.
 It allows to apply dynamics to the skin of a character to produce realistic effects like wrinkles.

+## Skin Merge

+Skin Merge or **AdnSkinMerge** is a Maya deformer to merge simulation and animation meshes into a single final mesh.
+It allows to select multiple animated and simulated skin geometries and dynamically blend their results.